SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 For the largest of these features (way_area > 800000) the "minzoom" is 9.
 The catch-all for the smallest ones is 13.

 `unnamedgrass`, `unnamedresidential`, `unnamedmeadow`, `unnamedwetmeadow`, `unnamedfarmyard`, `unnamedfarmgrass`, `unnamedindustrial`, `unnamedcommercial`, `unnamedconstruction`, `unnamedlandfill`, `unnamedorchard`, `unnamedmeadowtransitional`, `unnamedmeadowwildflower`, `unnamedmeadowperpetual`, `unnamedsaltmarsh`, `unnamedallotments`, `unnamedchristiancemetery`, `unnamedjewishcemetery` and `unnamedothercemetery` are handled like this.
-Again, these tags are set when other more important tags should be used for the name, but we still want a fill from another feature.
+Again, these tags are set when other more important tags should be used for the name, but we might still want a fill from another feature.
 As with the named versions of these tags, these computed from other raw OSM tags - synonyms, subtags and others such as religion.

 ### Variable zoom `landuse=miltary` point and area features in `land2`.